 The idea behind filing two charges isn’t to convict or punish a motorist for both.
 Per se and impairment DUIs require different types of proof.
 So, prosecutors often file both charges in DUI cases with the hope that one or the other will stick.
 And even if a driver is convicted of the two separate charges, usually the court can only punish the driver for one of the convictions.

 Though all states have two types of standard DUI charge, the specifics of how the charges are defined vary by jurisdiction.
 This article talks about the basics of proving standard DUI charges, including the differences between per se and impairment DUIs.
+However, specific DUI laws and penalties vary by state.

 To get a DUI conviction at trial, the prosecution must prove beyond a reasonable doubt that you were: